 Now we need to start specifying our genetic architecture.
 We wanted a single locus, with ten different alleles, each fixed in a different population.
 But for comparison’s sake, we will also introduce a second locus with a shared allele distribution among populations:

-ntrl_loci 2 ntrl_all 10 ntrl_allelic_file inifreq.txt
+ntrl_loci 2 ntrl_all 10 ntrl_allelic_file “inifreq.txt”

 You will notice that here we only specified the two loci with each ten alleles, but we have not specified the initial allele frequencies of these two loci.
 In fact, it is impossible to specify a specific initial allelic distribution within the setup file.
 For that you will need to create a separate file with this information.
 The name of that file is specified by the last argument.
 The file can be found on the quantiNEMO website and is shown below.